uchicago-2025-capp30122/30122-project-wealthspread/project_paper.md

 - Method: Collecting Environmental, Social, and Governance (ESG) risk ratings
 - Yahoo Finance sources its risk ratings from Sustainalytics, a Morningstar company

-## How to Run

-### Prerequisites

-- Python 3.8 or higher
-- `uv` package manager

-### How to Run

-**Quickstart Guide**
-- uv sync
-- uv run wealthspread_cli.py

-#### Detailed How to Run the Project
-**Step 0: Run uv sync**
-- With the repository open, run the 'uv sync' command in the terminal

-**Step 1: Engage the Command Line Application**
-- In the terminal, enter command 'uv run wealthspread_cli.py'
-- You should see the main application menu titled "Wealthspread"
-- A menu of 3 selection options will appear

-**Step 2: Analyze Portfolio & Get Stock Suggestions**
-- In the command line, type '1' and hit enter
-- You will be prompted to enter the number of stocks in your portfolio (between 1 and 5).
-Enter a valid number.
-- For each stock in your portfolio, you will be asked to:
-    - First enter the ticker symbol (e.g. 'AAPL')
-    - Second enter the dollar amount (e.g. '1000')
-- Next, you will be prompted to enter the dollar amount you wish to invest today.
-Enter a numerical value (e.g. '200')
-- Finally, when ready to execute the portfolio analysis, enter 'y' into the command line
-- View your custom portfolio analysis and stock suggestion!
-- Follow the instructions to return to the main menu by hitting 'enter' on your keyboard

-**Step 3: Get ESG Information for a Ticker**
-- In the command line, type '2' and hit enter
-- Enter a single stock ticker (e.g. 'AAPL') in the command line
-- The wealthspread application will output the ESG risk score breakdown for your selected stock
-- Follow the instructions to return to the main menu by hitting 'enter' on your keyboard

-**Step 4: Exit the Application**
-- In the command line, type '3' to exit the application
-- You may revisit Step 1 to re-engage with Wealthspread

-**Optional: Refresh Scraped Data**
-- The S&P500 is rebalanced quarterly, typically on the 3rd Friday of March, June, September, and December.
-- To get the latest list of S&P500 stocks, run the following commands from the terminal:
-    - 'uv run wealthspread/scrape/stockanalysis_scrape.py'
-    - Validate the scraped results in wealthspread/scrape/SA_sp500_tickers.json
-- Next, update each stock's company data by running the following command:
-    - 'uv run wealthspread/scrape/companyinfo_scrape.py'
-    - Validate the scraped results in wealthspread/scrape/company_info.json

-**Optional: Refresh Stock Data**
-- To update Stock data, need to run the following:
-- twelvedata_api.fetch_and_cache() from the correlations folder
-- Use API_KEY sent on email in twelvedata_api.py

-### How to Run Tests
-'pytest tests/esg_tests.py'
-'pytest tests/scraping_tests.py'

 ## Limitations and Considerations

 - The tool provides data-driven insights but does not constitute financial advice